 (2) The Single Point of Contact must be either a person or a position available seven days per week and 24 hours per day for each Resource Entity and TSP.
 The Resource Entity shall designate its QSE as its Single Point of Contact.
-The designated Single Point of Contact for a Generation Resource that has been split into two or more Split Generation Resources shall be the Master QSE.
+The designated Single Point of Contact for a Generation Resource or ESR that has been split into two or more Split Generation Resources or ESRs shall be the Master QSE.
 The Single Point of Contact for the TSP must be designated under the ERCOT Operating Guides.